alyssa43/RB129/Study_Guide.md

 p Student.total_students # => 2
 ```

 In the above example, the `Student` class has a class variable called `@@total_students` that is initialized on line 2 within the `Student` class definition.
-With each new instance of the `Student` class, the `@@total_students` variable is incremented by `1`.
+With each new instance of the `Student` class, the `@@total_students` class variable is incremented by `1`.
 We can then access this class variable within class and instance methods (as long as the class variable has been initialized).
 This class variable is then shared by all instances of the `Student` class.
 Because this is a shared variable, we must be careful not to accidentally modify it.
 Which is why if working with inheritance, it is recommended to not use class variables.
 EX:

 ```ruby
 class Guitar